-Each 5-credit lecture module will be examined separately in the relevant end of semester examination period.
-If a 5-credit module is examined 100% by examination, four questions will be offered and students are required to answer 2 questions.
+Each 5-credit lecture module will ordinarily be examined separately in the relevant end of semester examination period.
 In cases where a 5-credit module is taught in two parts, students must answer one question relating to each of the two parts of the module.
 Each component part of 10 credit lecture modules is ordinarily examined in its corresponding end of semester examination period.